vault27/Foundation/vxlan.md

   - Sequence number - the more the better, used when host moves from one VTEP to another, new VTEP increases this number and sends to everyone

 ## EVPN route types
-VTEP gets all BGP updates and stores them in global table, but installs them to VRF only if there is required VNI
+VTEP gets all BGP updates and stores them in global table, but installs them to VRF only if there is required VNI.
+In the beginning just after configuration is finished only Type routes are sent to all l2vpn neighbors, announcing that VTEP is ready to process BUM traffic.
+Type 2 routes will appear only after client hosts will start to generate traffic.
 - L2 operations
   - Type 2 - Host Advertisment - advertising MACs - Generated when new MAC is discovered, is sento all VTEPs withis this VNI, VTEPs import it to required MAC VRF according to RT
   - Type 3 - Inclusive Multicast Ethernet Tag  - for BUM - Ingress Replication - VTEP with particular VNI and VLAN sends this update to inform everyone that it is ready to accept BUM traffic for this particular VNI.
 Attribute PMSI_TUNNEL_ATTRIBUTE is added to BGP update, it contains VNI and replication type: Ingress Replication (or Multicast).
 This route update is generated for every VNI configured.